patodiayogesh/ScientificChatbot/README.md

 5. The super_agent will identify whether validator agent needs to be called or if response can be returned.
 6. If validator agent is called, the agent will check for completeness.
 7. If validator identifies information is incomplete, super agent will automatically orchestrate the usage of db_agent again if necessary.
+8. If the validator states information is complete, super agent will then generate a response based on user query and retrieved information.
 8. If no further operations/improvements can be performed, the response will be sent back to the user.

 ## Customization